 Discord is still popular among gamers, who can stream games on the app.
 But other communities use the video, audio, and text features to chat about all kinds of topics, from dating shows to sports.
 The NFT and crypto community tend to congregate on Discord servers, too.

 While Discord doesn’t sell ads, brands can still have a presence on the app by creating their own channels or servers (collections of related channels on a topic).
 The emphasis on genuine connection and conversation offers a chance to build deep relationships and gain valuable customer insights.

 While games still dominate the platform, streamers create all kinds of content: cooking shows, makeup tutorials, and musical performances.
-In a single quarter, Twitch users watched 5.44 billion hours of streaming content.
+In a single quarter, Twitch users watched 6.1 billion hours of streaming content.